 What is relaxation?

 Relaxation is the process of calming your mind and releasing tension in your muscles and body.
-Relaxation can be accomplished many ways including mediation, deep breathing, enjoyable activities, and exercise.
+Relaxation can be accomplished in many ways including meditation, deep breathing, enjoyable activities, and exercise.

 Why Moms Need to Relax